 Even if the worst of the pandemic is over in Australia I don’t really know what is going on right now in any real detail.
 This is because the pandemic is more than an economic shock.
 We are living through a deep-seated transformative moment.
 If the future is even more of a black box than the present, the sense of future upheaval arises from the realisation that there will be no return to the status quo ante of an inhuman neo-liberal globalisation that gave priority to corporate interests.

-The Covid-19 pandemic has its origins in our colonisation of nature and species destruction with the implication that another pandemic is on the cards causing governments to put their people’s lives before profit maximisation and limitless growth.
+A question: ‘Will the globalisation of health for the sake of our humanity mean that national and international health policies will continue to take large sectors of the economy out of the command of the marketplace, due to the policy fundamentals protecting the safety of the population cannot be driven by profit maximisation or corporate self-interest?’
+The Covid-19 pandemic has its origins in our colonisation of nature and species destruction with the implication that another pandemic is on the cards causing national governments to once agin put their people’s lives before profit maximisation and limitless growth.

 It was unfortunate that the Covid-19 lockdown put paid to both the Adelaide Art Photographers -1970 2000 exhibition and the book launch.
 The physical exhibition at the RSASA never opened, and it eventually went online.
 The books remain unsold and so constructing an online corner store becomes a necessity.
 The online Encounters Gallery, newsletter, corner store and forthcoming, online exhibitions are a minute part of photography’s transition to going online in a globalised digital world.